TUDelft-MUDE/book/book/time_series/components.md

 From {numref}`trend` it is also possible to see the seasonal variations: in fact sea levels are higher in summer and lower in winter.
 The annual warming/cooling cycle is the main contributor to these seasonal variations.

 Regular seasonal variations in a time series might be handled by using a sinusoidal model with one or more sinusoids with frequency that may be known or unknown depending on the context.
-In fig {numref}`trend`, cyclical behavior with a period of 1 year can be observed.
+In {numref}`trend`, cyclical behavior with a period of 1 year can be observed.
 A harmonic model for seasonal variation can be of the following two equivalent forms (using that $\cos(u+v)= \cos u \cos v - \sin u \sin v$):

 $$
 \begin{align*}